ChristianVillalba/react_complete_guide/01-starting-project/README.md

   eg: data generated in a form (child component)
   what need to be passed to a parent component
 * Passing data betweeen Components
-  * From parent to child or from child to parent
+  * From parent to child (Pass state data via props)
+  * From child to parent (Lifting the state up)
   * We can not skip intermediate components
+ * Difference: Controlled & Uncotrolled Components
+ * Difference: Statefull & Stateless Components

 ---
 ---